 CSS Profile tips and tricks

-The Profile is more thorough than the FAFSA, but there are steps families can take to maximize their aid eligibility:
+The CSS Profile is more thorough than the FAFSA, but there are steps families can take to maximize their aid eligibility:

 - Don’t overestimate the value of your primary home.
 By keeping the value of your home low, your expected family contribution also stays down.